yasoob/intermediatePython/one_liners.rst

-One Liners
+One-Liners
 ----------

-In this chapter I will show you some one liner Python commands which can be really helpful sometimes.
+In this chapter I will show you some one-liner Python commands which can be really helpful.

-**Simple Webserver**
+**Simple Web Server**

 Ever wanted to quickly share a file over a network?
 Well you are in luck.
-Python has a similar feature just for you.
-Go to the directory which you want to serve over network and write the following code in
+Python has a feature just for you.
+Go to the directory which you want to serve over the network and write the following code in your terminal:
-terminal:

 .. code:: python